ethersphere/bee-docs/docs/working-with-bee/configuration.md

 _default_ `200`

 :::info
-To accomodate less powerful hardware and operating systems, the `db-open-files-limit` is set deliberately low.
+To accommodate less powerful hardware and operating systems, the `db-open-files-limit` is set deliberately low.
 We recommend that you try to increase it to nearer to `10000` or more if this is possible when using your hardware. _Please let us know how you get on with tweaking these settings on your hardware in the [#node-operators](https://discord.gg/X3ph5yGRFU) channel on our [Discord server](https://discord.gg/wdghaQsGq5)_
 :::

 Corresponds to LevelDB `OpenFilesCacheCapacity` (see above)